petrosDemetrakopoulos/ethairballoons.py/README.md

 As you can see you can very easily create a new ethAirBaloons provider (line 3) by setting only 2 arguments.
-1) the URL of the Ethereum blockchain provider that you want to use (in the example it is set to a local `ganache-cli` provider),
+1) the URL of the Ethereum blockchain provider that you want to use (in the example it is set to a local `ganache` provider),
 2) the path where you want to save the automatically generated smart contracts of your models.

 After you create the provider you can create new data schemas using the `createSchema()` function and pass the schema details in JS object format.
-Of course you can (an it is advised) keep the schema definitions in separate .JSON files and then import them using the `require()` statement in the top of your file.
+Of course you can (an it is advised) keep the schema definitions in separate .JSON files and then import them using the `import json` and then `json.load()` statements.

  `createSchema()` returns a  `Schema` object.